 - Alicia H. Munnell, Jean-Pierre Aubry, and Mark Carafelli of the Center for Retirement Research at Boston College

 - Research Studies

 - Key findings:

-- Going forward, the funded ratio is projected to gradually move above 80 percent, assuming a healthy stock market.
+- Going forward, the funded ratio is projected to gradually move above 80 percent, assuming expected stock market returns.

 - Download publication:

 Analysis surveyed 114 state and 36 local plans.